 Windows Event Logs

-Win Sentry includes the Windows event logs event source.
+SQL Sentry includes the Windows event logs event source for Windows targets.
 The monitoring of the Application, Security, and System event logs is supported.
 When you monitor a Windows instance the Application and System logs are initially watched.
 If you'd like to monitor the Security log, select Watch Windows Event Log from the Security node's context menu.

 The Windows event logs source has a default History Filter in place.
 The default filter is tailored to capture information about both SentryOne and SQL Server.
 With the History Filter, define rules that control exactly what types of events the monitoring service writes into event history concerning the Windows event logs.
 If an event doesn't meet the criteria you've defined in the History Filter, information about that event isn't written to your SentryOne database.
 Change the filter to best fit your environment.